mattynewts9/Mattynewts9/README.md

 🎓📚 Final Bootcamp Project

-I Led the development of Travel-Guardian, a hotel booking app intigrating MAP-BOX.api & UK police crime data API.
+I Led the development of Travel-Guardian, a hotel booking app intigrating Map-Box.api & UK police crime data API.
 Allowing users to search hotels in a specific area, then providing detailed crime statistics surrounding the selected hotel.
 Whether a tourist or a local, Travel-Guardian provides all users to feel at eaze when traveling to any UK destination.
 <hr>

 🌐 Web 3 Experience